-The City owns two power stations, the McKee Run Generating Station (McKee Run) and the VanSant Generating Station (VanSant).
+The City owns two plants, the McKee Run and VanSant generating stations.
 McKee Run consists of three steam turbine generating units with a total combined capacity of 136 megawatts (MW).
 VanSant is a 39-MW simple-cycle combustion turbine unit.